- Atrial Myxoma Surgery Pictures

 Post-Op Day 2 & 3

 Still wide awake and pretty comfortable.
 Appetite is improved and stomach feels fine.
+The patient should be on track to full heart surgery recovery.
 It gets much easier to walk down the corridor and to the lobby.
 Most patients can be discharged at this point or continue the healing process in a rehab facility in two to three days post surgery.
 All instructions and prescriptions are given to them and an appointment for a follow up visit is scheduled.

 Following 2 Weeks